fs-blog-product-designer-interview-questions-og

 2. Can you give an example of something recent that inspired you?

 This is essentially the opposite of the above question, and gives the candidate the opportunity to talk about a user experience—or a single element of one—that they find excellent.
+Encourage candidates to provide examples from their own experience to illustrate how they draw inspiration and apply it in their work.
 You can follow up by asking them if and how they took that inspiration back to a project they were working on.
 Asking candidates to “provide an example of a time when…” is also a great way to gauge their introspection and willingness to talk about when things didn’t go right.
+Reviewing sample answers or examples can help candidates prepare for this type of question.

 3. What type of work or project do you not enjoy doing?